Review troubleshooting tasks for common issues.

 The basic Connect module uninstallation is designed so that the data you have collected is restored if you later decide to reinstall Connect.
 In some cases, you might want to start "clean" and not restore the data.
 To do this, you must manually remove some files.

-Consult with your TAM before you uninstall or reinstall Connect.
+Consult with Tanium Support before you uninstall or reinstall Connect.

 - Under Connect, click Uninstall.

 - When prompted to confirm, enter your password.

 If you later import the Connect solution, the previous data is restored.